Key takeaways

 Here are some tips to help you budget for building maintenance:

-• Analyze maintenance costs from previous years to determine what your budget should be for the upcoming year.
+- Analyze maintenance costs from previous years to determine your budget for the upcoming year.

-• Don’t forget about hidden costs, such as invoice processing fees, procurement costs, or software licensing.
+- Don’t forget hidden costs, such as invoice processing fees, procurement, or software licensing.

 Commercial building maintenance FAQs